Masala Herb

 German Potato Dumplings Recipe

-German Potato Dumplings are a wonderful side dish idea, mostly served with delicious meals such as Beef Goulash, Sauerbraten and red cabbage with apple.
+German Potato Dumplings are a wonderful side dish idea.
+It's mostly served with delicious meals such as Sauerkraut and Sausage, Sauerbraten with Red Cabbage.

 Potato Dumplings, aka Kartoffelknödel in German, are easy to prepare.